mcmasty/Coursera_Capstone/Coursera-Capstone-summary.md

 The core questions from a coach's perspective:
 (1) Which locations on the schedule have the most options and least options for friends and families ?
 Specifically for food, coffee, snacks, etc - services that would be useful for friends and families either before or after a sporting event.

 (2) Can each location be labeled in a way to indicate if additional planning is prudent or pragmatic?
 These labels would convey total options available at given location to help friends and families in their travel planning.
-If there are many options, little additional planning needs to be done; If there are few options, significant additional planning might be need.
+If there are many options, little additional planning needs to be done; If there are few options, significant additional planning might be needed.

 (3) Provide a selection of a few the most popular or highly recommended venues in each location.